-This feature turns off the monitor screen whenever no camera operation is performed for a preset amount of time.
+This feature turns off the monitor screen and lights the back lamp (green) whenever no camera operation is performed for a preset period of time.
 Press any button to turn the monitor screen back on.

 Trigger Time Settings: 30 sec, 1 min, 2 min, Off (Sleep is disabled while "Off" is selected.)